Yoder VS Traeger: Which Pellet Grill Should You Buy in 2023?

 Company History: Traeger VS Yoder

-To make this comparison as fair as possible, we’ll be looking at Traeger and Yoder as brands and comparing two of their flagship products, the YS640s and the Timberline 850.
+To make this comparison as fair as possible, we’ll look at Traeger and Yoder as brands and compare two of their flagship products, the YS640s and the Timberline.

-We’ll give you an overview of the quality of the brand and then drive into the specs of two of their tops grills, comparing their features to each other and to each company’s wider range.
+We’ll give you an overview of the quality of the brand and then drive into the specs of two of their top grills, comparing their features to each other and each company’s wider range.

 Traeger